AliceLR/megazeux/arch/msvc/README.txt

 platforms, and will hopefully be true of compiler diversity.

-(EDIT: This premise was soon realized after finding several _bugs_ in libmodplug that GCC had erroneously not detected.
-QED.)
+(EDIT: This premise was soon realized after finding several _bugs_ in libmodplug that GCC had erroneously not detected.)

 VISUAL STUDIO LIMITATIONS AND WORKAROUNDS